 The Jag's biggest problem is its underwhelming four-pot engine.
 It's also a turbocharged unit, but it only packs a 246 hp and 269 lb-ft punch.
-Not to mention the fact that it costs nearly $10,000 more than the equivalent Alfa.
-To get near the charm the Alfa provides, you'd have to go the supercharged V6 route, and then you're looking at over $60,000.
+Not to mention the fact that it costs around $5,000 more than the equivalent Alfa.
+To get near the charm the Alfa provides, you'd have to go the supercharged V6 route, and then you're looking at $60,000.
 For that reason, we'd have the Alfa.